EHS Electric Combi Boilers

 The EHS electric combi boilers will supply all of your hot water and heating needs, just like a gas boiler, but without the installation expense or the need to change your radiators.

-Our electric combi boilers are the ideal solution for instant heating and hot water requirements in small flats or small homes with one bathroom, where the homeowner requires a cheaper alternative to LPG and oil or the design of the property precludes the use of a gas boiler due to the positioning of a flue.
+Our electric combination boiler is the ideal solution for instant heating and hot water supply requirements in small flats or small homes with one bathroom, where the homeowner requires a cheaper alternative to LPG and oil or the design of the property precludes the use of a gas boiler due to the positioning of a flue.
 Outputs from 8kw to 24kw ensure most applications are covered.

-The Boilers internal plumbing is configured to an ‘S’ Plan design and includes a pump and 5litre pre-plumbed Expansion Vessel for the heating circuit.
+The boiler internal plumbing is configured to an ‘S’ Plan design and includes a pump and 5-litre pre-plumbed Expansion Vessel for the heating circuit.

 Benefits of an EHS Electric Boiler?

 Looking To Buy An An Indirect Hot Water Cylinder?

 The best electric combi boilers are 98~99% efficient, which means that for every 1kW of electricity that goes into your boiler, you will receive almost 1kW of heat out.
 The boiler however is just one part of the heating system and the whole system must work efficiently for the boiler to achieve 95% or more.